proxmox/proxmox-backup/docs/tape-backup.rst

 Administration
 --------------

-Many sub-command of the ``proxmox-tape`` command line tools take a parameter called ``--drive``, which specifies the tape drive you want to work on.
-For convenience, you can set that in an environment
+Many sub-commands of the ``proxmox-tape`` command line tools take a parameter called ``--drive``, which specifies the tape drive you want to work on.
+For convenience, you can set this in an environment
 variable:

 .. code-block:: console